Webflow vs Hubspot cms: 2026 comparison

 - 360° view of the customer: visits, emails, calls, deals, tickets…

-- Highly advanced marketing and sales automations
+- Very advanced marketing and sales automations

 Marketing automation: possible scenarios with each solution